 Join us for an online info session to learn more about the Mote REU Program.
 To register, click the available dates below.

 The Mote REU Summer season will run from May 28 - August 5, 2023.

-Mote Marine Laboratory is offering research-based internship opportunities for undergraduate students designed to provide hands-on opportunities to conduct scientific research under the mentorship of Mote scientists.
-Students gain experience in scientific research, science communication and may attend research seminars and workshops on career skills.
+This program offers a residential research experience for undergraduates and is designed to provide hands-on opportunities to participate in scientific research under the mentorship of Mote scientists.
+Students gain experience in scientific research, science communication and attend research seminars and workshops on career skills.
 The experience gained through a Mote research internship will enhance both the knowledge and experience needed for entry-level employment as well as graduate studies within related fields.
-The Mote REU Program is modeled from the NSF REU Program and offers paid research training experiences in marine science during a 10-week period between May and August.
-The goal of this program is to increase participation of underserved, underrepresented groups in marine STEM including underrepresented minorities, first-generation college students, persons with disabilities, and veterans of the U.S. Armed Services, are strongly encouraged to apply.
+Interns will participate in scientific projects being conducted in their mentor’s area of expertise.
+The goal of this program is to broaden participation of historically underserved, underrepresented groups in marine STEM including underrepresented minorities.
 (Underrepresented minorities are African Americans, Hispanics, American Indians, Alaska Natives, and Native Hawaiians or Other Pacific Islanders.)
 However, students of any race, ethnicity or identity are welcome to apply.